Eyes Above the Water: Purchase the book or request a speaking session here.

 Life is More than Suffering I Bill Vassilopoulos

-I’m not sure how much longer my content will remain on social media because of Bill C-9, which labels certain books and passages in the Bible as hate speech.
-Somehow, we have lost our way as a society in looking after one another and understanding the meaning of loving our neighbor.
+I am not sure how much longer my content will remain uncensored on social media because of legislative pushes like Bill C-9, which critics warn could be used to label certain traditional books and passages in the Bible as hate speech.
+Somehow, we have lost our way as a society in looking after one another and understanding the true depth of what it means to love our neighbor.

-I’d like to share a passage from the book of John, chapter 5.
-Jesus (Yeshua) went to a pool in Jerusalem called Bethesda, known for its healing power.
-Many people with various disabilities would wait by this pool to be healed when the water was stirred.
-A man who had been an invalid for thirty-eight years kept missing his opportunity to reach the water, which was believed to be stirred by angels.
+Consider the Gospel of John, chapter 5.
+Jesus (Yeshua) went to a pool in Jerusalem called Bethesda, a place known for healing.
+A multitude of people with various sicknesses and disabilities waited there for the moving of the water.
+Among them was a man who had been an invalid for thirty-eight years.
+Year after year, he kept missing his opportunity to reach the water in time.

-Jesus saw the man lying there and knew that he had already been in that condition a long time.
-He said to him, “Do you want to be made well?”
-(John 5:6, NKJV).
-The sick man answered Him, “Sir, I have no man to put me into the pool when the water is stirred up; but while I am coming, another steps down before me” (John 5:7, NKJV).
+The sick man answered Him, “Sir, I have no man to put me into the pool when the water is stirred up; but while I am coming, another steps down before me” (John 5:7).

-Yeshua came for a greater purpose than healing physical or mental suffering.
-He came to give life to those who were spiritually dead—people who believed they were whole but were not.
-It is not our disabilities that keep us from Yeshua; it is our lack of trust that He cares for us and desires to be with us beyond this life.
+But Yeshua came for a purpose far greater than merely managing physical or mental suffering.
+He came to give life to those who are spiritually dead—people who believe they are whole but are entirely broken.
+It is not our illnesses or our disabilities that keep us from God; it is our lack of trust that He cares for us and desires to be with us beyond this life.

-For many, this message may go unnoticed.
-Many people today believe they should not have to live with disability or suffer physically or mentally.
-Yeshua experienced intense human struggle in the Garden of Gethsemane.
-“And being in agony, He prayed more earnestly.
-Then His sweat became like great drops of blood falling down to the ground” (Luke 22:44, NKJV).
-He said, “Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done” (Luke 22:42, NKJV).
+In the Garden of Gethsemane, facing the weight of what was to come, Yeshua experienced profound trauma: “And being in agony, He prayed more earnestly.
+Then His sweat became like great drops of blood falling down to the ground” (Luke 22:44).
+He prayed, “Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done” (Luke 22:42).

-On the third day, He rose again.
-“He is not here; for He is risen, as He said” (Matthew 28:6, NKJV).
+On the third day, the narrative of defeat was shattered forever: “He is not here; for He is risen, as He said” (Matthew 28:6).

 “Most assuredly, I say to you, he who hears My word and believes in Him who sent Me has everlasting life, and shall not come into judgment, but has passed from death into life.
 Most assuredly, I say to you, the hour is coming, and now is, when the dead will hear the voice of the Son of God; and those who hear will live.”